micage2/jscom/README.md

 or attaching to already instantiated (live) external tree structures like the DOM.

-I focus on resizable, editor-oriented UI components for Single Page Applications (SPA's) similar to Visual Studio Code that needs to be extended permanantly as the project at hand grows.
+I focus on resizable, editor-oriented UI components for Single Page Applications (SPA's) similar to Visual Studio Code that needs to be extended permanently as the project at hand grows.

 My endeavor in this project is a work in progress.
 To see how far I can come with it.
-If I can build a full-fledged extendible vector graphics editor with reusable components the proof is done.
+If I can build a full-fledged extendible vector graphics editor with reusable components the proof that it can at least compete with other popular frameworks is done.

 [Early Preview of an SVG editor](https://micage2.github.io/jscom/)